novasearch/wiki.novasearch.org/wiki/Visual_Aesthetics.md

 -   smiles - images\[0,1\] , videos\[0.0-1.0\]

-We do smile detection with cascade classifier to compute a smile measure.It represents average frames where smiles were found, for videos, and smiles found for images.
+When someone smiles he's normally seen as a person with positive intentions.
+Generally people tend to be attracted by smiling subjects.We do smile detection with cascade classifier to compute a smile measure.It represents average frames where smiles were found, for videos, and smiles found for images.
 Depending on the boolean parameter "insideFace" smiles are detected inside or outside faces.

 -   rule\_of\_thirds - \[0.0-1.0\]